Strong stratifications and uniform Yomdin-Gromov parametrizations in valued fields with analytic structure: Basic notions and tools

 Note that the definable sets in the auxiliary sort $RV$ are precisely those already definable in the pure valued field language.
 Denote by $T_{\mathcal{A}}$ the $\mathcal{L}_{\mathcal{A}}$-theory of all Henselian, non-trivially valued fields of equicharacteristic zero with analytic $\mathcal{A}$-structure.
+This theory is $\omega$-h-minimal (cf.~\cite[Theoem~6.2.1]{C-H-R}) and, a fortiori, 1-h-minimal.
+Every model of $T_{\mathcal{A}}$ is a Henselian field (cf.~\cite[Proposition~4.5.10]{C-Lip-0}).